AEM provides you with two environments:

 These interact to enable you to make content available on your website - so that your visitors can read it.

 The author works in what is known as the author environment.
 This provides an easy to use interface (graphical user interface (GUI or UI)) for creating the content.
-It is usually located behind a company’s firewall that provides full protection and requires the author to login, using an account that has been assigned the appropriate access rights.
+It is located behind a company’s firewall that provides full protection and requires the author to log in, using an account that has been assigned the appropriate access rights.

-Depending on how your instance and your personal access rights are configured you can perform many tasks on your content, including (amongst others):
+Depending on how your instance and your personal access rights are configured you can perform many tasks on your content, including (among others):

-AEM is also administered (for a majority of tasks) from the author environment.
+AEM is also administered (for most tasks) from the author environment.

 When ready, the AEM site’s content is published to the publish environment.
 Here the website’s pages are made available to the intended audience in accordance with the look-and-feel of the designed interface.

 Usually, the publish environment is located inside the demilitarized zone; in other words, available to the internet, but no longer under the full protection of the internal network.

 When the AEM site is a community site, or includes Communities components, signed-in site visitors (members) may interact with Communities features.
 For example, they may post to a forum, post a comment, or follow other members.
 Members may be granted permission to perform activities normally limited to the author environment, such as create new pages (community groups), blog articles, and moderate other members’ posts.

 Unfortunately there is sometimes an overlap in the terminology used.
 This can happen with:

 These are the primary terms for the actions that make your content publicly available on your publish environment (or not).